srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 ```
 **1- Pure Function:**
     - Predictable

     - Has no side-effects

 **2- Impure Function:**
     - Unpredictable

     - Has side-effects

 **Pure Function**

-    It always returns the same result if the same arguments are passed
+   - It always returns the same result if the same arguments are passed

-    It never depends on any state/data/change during the execution of a program
+   - It never depends on any state/data/change during the execution of a program

-    It always returns something
+   - It always returns something
-Here, writing test cases will be straightforward

 **Impure Function**

-        Changing the internal state of any argument which has been passed
+       - Changing the internal state of any argument which has been passed

-        It may take effect without returning anything
+      - It may take effect without returning anything

-        Writing test cases will be a bit complicated as there may be side effects
+       - Writing test cases will be a bit complicated as there may be side effects

 **Pure and Impure Methods
 These are pure methods:**

-    Array.map()
+   - Array.map()

-    Array.reduce()
+   - Array.reduce()

-    Array.filter()
+   - Array.filter()

-    Array.concat()
+   - Array.concat()

     ... (spread syntax, which is mostly used to create copies)
 **These are impure methods:**

-    Array.splice()
+   - Array.splice()

-    Array.sort()
+  -  Array.sort()

-    Date.now()
+    - Date.now()

-    Math.random(
+    - Math.random(